EXT. OCEANSIDE RESTAURANT IN KEY WEST – MORNING

 “I am not a number – I am a free man!”

-The older man is startled by the fact that the young man’s words come from one of his favorite TV series from the late Sixties, The Prisoner, starring Patrick McGoohan.
-The line was used at the beginning of each episode starting with the second episode, "The Chimes of Big Ben," which originally aired in the UK on ITV on October 8, 1967.
-(An updated remake of the series begins airing this fall.)
+The old man is surprised to hear the young man quoting a line from a TV series he enjoyed in the late 1960s: The Prisoner, starring Patrick McGoohan.
+(The line was used in the opening segment of each episode starting with the show’s second episode, “The Chimes of Big Ben,” which originally aired in the UK on ITV on October 8, 1967.)

-The angry young male celebrity stalks off, leaving the beautiful young woman in tears.
+The angry young man stalks off, leaving the beautiful young woman in tears.

-The older man recalls a line from Shakespeare’s play A Midsummer Night's Dream, which was entered into England’s Stationers’ Register (Britain’s early version of a Copyright Office) on October 8, 1600.
-We hear the line echo in the older man’s mind.
+The older man feels sorry for her and recalls a line spoken by the character Puck in William Shakespeare’s play A Midsummer Night’s Dream, which was entered into the Stationers’ Register (England’s early version of a Copyright Office) in London on October 8, 1600.

 VOICEOVER: